-Knowledges, Skills, and Abilities - Knowledge of the capabilities and limitations of computers and related peripheral equipment and information technology.
+Knowledges, Skills, and Abilities - Considerable knowledge of the capabilities and limitations of computers and related peripheral equipment and information technology.
 Knowledge of the principles and methods used in obtaining maximum utilization of computing equipment.
 General knowledge of the particular office or business functions supported.
 Ability to communicate effectively in oral and written form.
 Ability to establish and maintain effective working relationships.

-Minimum Training and Experience Requirements - Graduation from high school and two years of experience in the administration of a computer system similar to the one to be supported; or an equivalent combination of training and experience.
+Minimum Training and Experience Requirements - Graduation from high school and three years of experience in the administration of a computer system similar to the one to be supported; or a two year technical school degree in computer technology and one year of experience in the administration of a computer system; or an equivalent combination of training and experience.